IOCCC image by Matt Zucker

 For the impatient

-The info files herrmann1.turing and herrmann1.gcd are sample programs for the Turing machine.
+The info files herrmann1.times2 and herrmann1.gcd are sample programs for the Turing machine.
 For example, type

 ./herrmann1.sh 'prg=herrmann1.times2'